ICAEW.com works better with JavaScript enabled.

 Published: 10 Jul 2023

-A popular route to qualifying as an ICAEW Chartered Accountant is to study the ACA qualification after completing an undergraduate degree.
+When recruiting ACA trainees, employers are free to set their own entry requirements, provided they meet the minimum entry requirements for ACA training.
+For some employers and trainees, a popular route to qualifying as an ICAEW Chartered Accountant is to study the ACA qualification after completing an undergraduate degree.
 But this doesn't have to be in finance, business, or accounting.

-Recognised as a world-leading qualification, the graduate to ACA route appeals to a large volume of young students looking to begin a career in accountancy.
+Recognised as a world-leading qualification, the graduate to ACA route appeals to a large volume of students looking to begin a career in accountancy.
 These students will come with a wealth of knowledge which forms a great foundation for ACA training.

-And, as your students can come from many different disciplines, they can offer a fresh perspective for your organisation, where you and the ACA can mould them.
+As your students can come from many different disciplines, they can offer a fresh perspective for your organisation, where you and the ACA can mould them.
 Your students could even specialise in niche client areas such as science, engineering and more, based on their respective university backgrounds.

 Structure